anurajcreator/flask-restx-boilerplate/README.md

 - After installation, cd into the folder by
     - > **cd \<foldername\>**
-- Run the file: **run.ps1** by:
-    - > **./run.ps1**
-    - The files for linux systems will be coming soon.
-    - In case of an error like this:
-    - > **File C:\Users\<Username>\<App Name>\run.ps1 cannot be loaded because the execution of scripts is disabled on this system.
-Please see "get-help about_signing" for more details.**
-    - Run Powershell as an administrator and execute the following command:
-    - > **set-executionpolicy remotesigned**

-- Alternatively, the environment can be manually activated by:
+- The environment can be manually activated by:

     - > **.\venv\Scripts\activate.ps1**